 In the aftermath, Mobil wanted nothing further to do with the business, selling it off in pieces to the W.A.
 Krueger Company of Arizona and the Swiss printing firm Ringier A.G.
 The main Chicago plant swiftly shut its doors, erasing thousands of jobs and devastating the Cragin neighborhood.
 A final paperback printing facility on Normandy Avenue closed in 1987, representing the last vestiges of the business in Chicago.

 [Left: A final look at the main W. F. Hall building at 4600 W. Diversey in 1985, just before its sale, closure, and demolition.
 Right: The northern end of the former Hall complex, seen here at Belmont and Knox Avenue in 2022, was cleared for a shopping center.
-Some of the original Hall buildings were also kept and repurposed for “W. F. Halls Self Storage” (that name really needs an apostrophe) and the Klairmont Kollections auto museum.]
+Some of the original Hall and Rotoprint buildings were also kept and repurposed for “W. F. Halls Self Storage” (that name really needs an apostrophe) and the Klairmont Kollections auto museum.]

 For several years after the Cragin plant closure, there were fierce battles within the community about what would become of the 60 year-old facilities.
 Many hoped they would be retained for manufacturing, but most buyers didn’t like the location or the layout of the buildings as viable for modern industry, leaving the issue in limbo.